 To do this, create a new worksheet (or dashboard) and then select your desired data source (in our case 'btc_7_days'), as shown below.

 In the far left pane, you'll see a section Tableau calls 'Dimensions' and 'Measures'.
-Whenever you use Tableau, it will classify your fields as either dimensions or measures.
+Whenever you use Tableau, it classifies your fields as either dimensions or measures.
 A measure is a field that is a dependent variable, meaning its value is a function of one or more dimensions.
 For example, the price of an item on a given day is a measure based on which day is in question.
 A dimension, therefore, is an independent variable.
 In our example, the given day does not change based on any other value in our database.

 To put it in more direct terms, July 4, 1776 is still July 4, 1776, even if the price of tea skyrockets.
-However, the price of tea may change, depending on which day we are looking into.
+However, the price of tea may change, depending on which day you are looking into.

-So, in our case, we want to move the dimension
+So, in this case, move the dimension

 period into the Columns section of